Chris Joss: Early life and education

 Chris Joss was born in France.
-According to his website "his parents enrolled him in electronic organ lessons aged 12 which taught him the basics of music", although he always wanted to play drums.
-When he was 14, he received an acoustic guitar and learnt playing autodidactically.
+When he was 14, he received an acoustic guitar and taught himself to play.
 In 1981, he founded his own band at high school.
-In 1984, after dropping out of school, "he began investing in recording and electronic equipment".

 Career

-In 1987, Joss released his first record with his 3 member band on EMI.
-In 1991, he released his third record on CBS with 7 member band.
+In 1987, Joss released his first record with his three-member band on EMI.
+In 1991, he released his third record on CBS with a seven-member band.
 He moved to London, where he lived throughout the 1990s, until it became too expensive.
 In 1994 he played with a group called Monk and recorded and produced his first album.
+In 1995 and 1996, he embarked on recording his inaugural LP, Music From 'The Man With a Suitcase, conceptualized as the soundtrack for an imaginary 1960s TV series.
+In 1998, the title track was included in a compilation in the UK.